jersou/deno-shell-stream/README.md

 // → [ "v8 9.9.115.7", "typescript 4.5.2" ]
 ```

-See more examples in `example.ts` file.
+See more examples in `examples/` directory.

 ### Startpoint Operators